 The Ultimate ADHD Bingo Card: 20 Frustrating Behaviors to Track

 TLDR: Most ADHD bingo cards track forgettable moments you won’t remember to mark.
 This one focuses on recurring patterns you can actually recognize, without the added pressure of trying to remember.
-Use it weekly to see which life areas may need the most attention.

 👉 Click here to download the FREE digital ADHD Bingo Card